Kate Middleton Has Thoughts About Having Baby No. 4 With Prince William - E! Online

 "It makes me very broody," the 40-year-old royal told reporters at Copenhagen's Children's Museum on Feb.
 22. "William always worries about me meeting under one-year-olds.
 I come home saying ‘let's have another one.'"
 (For those not in on the British slang, if someone is feeling "broody," it means they feel like they want to make babies.)

-Kate and William currently share have three children: Prince George, 8, Princess Charlotte, 6, and Prince Louis, 3.
+Kate and William have three children: Prince George, 8, Princess Charlotte, 6, and Prince Louis, 3.

 William playfully expressed his concern as Kate held a baby girl during the couple's visit to Clitheroe Community Hospital last month, joking, per People, "Don't give my wife any more ideas!
 No more!"